 LAFFERTY & SLAYTON, PLLC 10000 N. Central Expy., Ste.
-400 Dallas, TX 75231 214.890.4022 214.206.9919 - fax klafferty@LS-Law.net
+400 Dallas, TX 75231 214.890.4022(p) 214.206.9919 (f) klafferty@LS-Law.net

 Kimberly R. Lafferty is a partner at Lafferty & Slayton, PLLC, and has provided general legal counsel, transactional support, and trial and appellate representation to governmental entities for more than ten years.
 She understands the intricacies of the laws applying to governmental entities, and provides innovative solutions to complex legal concerns.
 Ms. Lafferty has represented clients on a variety of issues, including disputes involving land use, annexation, contracts, constitutional law, employment law, and the Texas Tort Claims and Civil Service Acts.
-Ms. Lafferty serves as the Presiding Judge for the municipal court of the City of The Colony.